|

 data very well if at all.)
 Windows Media Player works with some

-Midifiles containing sysex data but not others.
-The sequencers
+Midifiles containing sysex data but not others so we don't recommend

-here for a listing of Midifile Players for PC and Mac.
+here for a listing of some Midifile Players for PC and Mac.

 The CD ROM format is available for the Akai S5000, S6000,